fomightez/millefy-binder/README.md

 [The Millefy Github repo](https://github.com/yuifu/millefy), that the deveoper [Haruka Ozaki (yuifu on GitHub)](https://github.com/yuifu) provided, has both a [Quick example with an included example dataset](https://github.com/yuifu/millefy/blob/0f2dde5a4ae8fa321f626410bc62db0255090f91/tutorial/Quick_example.md) and a [Tutorial for Millefy](https://github.com/yuifu/millefy/blob/0f2dde5a4ae8fa321f626410bc62db0255090f91/tutorial/Tutorial.md).
 Those form the basis for the guide to using Millefy in RStudio.

-The Jupyter document `test_millefy.ipynb`, included in launched sessions, comes from [datascience-notebook-millefy](https://github.com/yuifu/datascience-notebook-millefy), which is a Docker image for running Millefy on JupyterLab that the deveoper [Haruka Ozaki (yuifu on GitHub)](https://github.com/yuifu) provided.
+The R kernel-based Jupyter document [test_millefy.ipynb](https://nbviewer.org/github/yuifu/datascience-notebook-millefy/blob/90f30181e77657566bc2b87c0f70fa5118c4c9fb/examples/test_millefy.ipynb), included in launched sessions, comes from [datascience-notebook-millefy](https://github.com/yuifu/datascience-notebook-millefy), which is a Docker image for running Millefy on JupyterLab that the deveoper [Haruka Ozaki (yuifu on GitHub)](https://github.com/yuifu) provided.
 Presumably that could have been used as a foundation to build this repo since MyBinder can take Dockerfiles; however, that is not the recommended way and because this is R-based I preferred to also have it work with RStudio and so going with the recommended configuring approach seemed easier and should be more robust in the long run.

 Anaconda's page for the bioconda package for installing Millefy in the Anaconda/conda software management system is [here](https://anaconda.org/bioconda/r-millefy).